-Your licensed water company can advise you on how you do this.
-They will need to make sure people asking for this service are genuine and are not strangers trying to commit fraud using your account.
+Your water company can advise you on how you do this.
+It will need to make sure people asking for this service are genuine and are not strangers trying to commit fraud using your account.

-Your licensed water company should only pass information about your account to another person if you agree to let them.
-Your licensed water company will tell you the options you can choose from to do this.
-Legally, they have to be very careful with the information they have about you.
+Your water company should only pass information about your account to another person if you agree to let them.
+It will tell you the options you can choose from to do this.
+Legally, your water company has to be very careful with the information it has about you.

 We do not approve, guarantee or endorse any individuals or businesses.
 If anyone says that we do, please contact us as soon as possible and give us their details.

-Your licensed water company may send you details of products and services from selected billing agents.
+Your water company may send you details of products and services from selected billing agents.
 But you should treat this with the same care as you would with any adverts you receive.
-You should also check with your licensed water company to see if they really recommend a billing agent.
+You should also check with your water company to see if it really recommends a billing agent.
 Some billing agents may be lying about a water company recommending them.